naraomur/naraomur/README.md

 ### I am a daughter, sister, loved girlfriend, traveller and 🕵️‍♀️ IT researcher (self-taught sounds so cliche_;p_)

 - 🌱 Currently practicing (learning) on a daily basis on Java Script
-- 🔭 2021 Goals: Settle in Houston, Texas as an IT researcher (engineer/developer who cares?!)
+- 🔭 2021 Goals: Settle in IT projects as an IT researcher (engineer/developer who cares?!)
 - 👊 Why: In order to be able to build my own projects (thus an empire which brings to people a good use and tons of money to me)
 - 👩‍🎤 Fun facts: I love to draw and sing.